 Costs associated with PSD/NSR Modeling

 Upon adoption of the Federal NO2 and SO2 NAAQS into Oregon Administrative Rule, DEQ will be required to include the 1-hour NO2 and SO2 standards in the modeling protocol for Prevention of Significant Deterioration and New Source Review permit actions.
-Currently, modeling to meet the 1-hour NO2 and SO2 standards is only requested.
+Currently, modeling to meet the 1-hour NO2 and SO2 standards is only requested of sources by DEQ when deemed necessary.
 New facilities and existing facilities that undergo modifications may need to hire an environmental consulting firm to develop computer simulation modeling to demonstrate compliance with the new primary 1-hour NAAQS for NO2 and SO2.

 The addition of the 1-hr NO2 and SO2 NAAQS may increase the cost of modeling analyses for sources that emit these pollutants.
 Currently, these analyses are conducted on an as-requested basis.
 The modeling results could potentially require a source to add controls to meet the new 1-hr NAAQS.
 The costs associated with modeling analyses and any additional controls triggered by compliance with the 1-hr NO2 and SO2 NAAQS are dependent on the source being analyzed and will need to be determined on a case-by-case basis.
 If a source can demonstrate that the planned modification will result in an emissions increase that is less than the Significant Emission Rate (SER), no additional modeling is required.
 For sources with modifications that result in emissions increases above the SER, additional PSD modeling is needed.
 Some sources will be able to conduct modeling efforts internally, while others may need to contract for those services.
 Cost estimates for this type of PSD modeling could range from a few thousand dollars to quantify emissions to over $100,000 for modeling efforts if emissions rates exceed the SER.